 The Douglas Visitor Information Center (DVIC) would like to invite the public to the Camellia Garden Dedication and Designation of Placement on Georgia’s Camellia Trail ceremony on Friday, February 16, 2018 at 2:00 p.m. at the Douglas Visitor Information Center.
 In 2017, the state of Georgia introduced the Georgia Camellia Trail for Georgia travelers to see 30 public gardens across the state.
 The formal garden located at the DVIC (Ashley-Slater House) is listed as one of the stops on the Camellia Trail.

 “We are so excited about the Douglas Visitor Information Center’s camellias being featured on the Georgia Camellia Trail,” says Georgia Henderson, Public Information Director.
-“We are busy preparing the garden and planning for a special ceremony soon to celebrate this honor.”
+“We have been busy preparing the garden and planning for this special ceremony which will also honor the late, Mr. Clayton Mathis.”

-The Douglas Visitor Information Center, located at 211 S. Gaskin Avenue, has a total of 11 camellias that normally bloom in late January – February depending on the weather.
+The DVIC, located at 211 S. Gaskin Avenue, has a total of 11 camellias that are blooming normally bloom in late January – February.
 For more information about the Georgia Camellia Trail, http://www.exploregeorgia.org/itineraries/georgias-camellia-trail.